zsytssk/rivercarro/README.md

   -h              Print this help message and exit.
   -version        Print the version number and exit.
   -no-smart-gaps  Disable smart gaps
+  -per-tag        Remember configuration per tag

-  The following commands may also be sent to rivercarro at runtime:
+  The following commands may also be sent to rivercarro at runtime via riverctl(1):

   -inner-gaps     Set the gaps around views in pixels.
 (Default 6) -outer-gaps     Set the gaps around the edge of the layout area in